 Due to the dispergational method of a dry aerosol formation through a powerful mechanical impact on the salt crystals, such particles receive high surface energy and negative electrical charge.
 Specific physical-chemical properties of the dry aerosol determine the nature of Halotherapy method, that is distinguished by a multi-component therapeutic effect of tiny doses of the substance.

-Aerosols, that contain a lot of particles larger than 5 – 6 microns in size, are not efficient for respiratory tract.
-At the same time, they can cause irritation and hyperactivity, especially with the patients prone to bronchospasm.
+Aerosols, which contain a lot of particles larger than 5 – 6 microns in size, are not efficient for the respiratory tract.
+At the same time, they can cause irritation and hyper-reactivity, especially in patients prone to bronchospasm.

 Large particles of dry salt aerosol (over 5 – 6 microns) irritate the upper respiratory tract (particularly with the propensity for mucosa atrophy) and integuments.